montchr/montchr.github.io/resume.md

 *January 2013 – Present*

-- Co-maintain and resolve issues for network of over 50 WordPress sites.
+- Co-maintained and resolved issues for network of over 50 WordPress sites
-- Redesigned main school site, migrated WordPress network to CentOS VPS hosting.
+- Redesigned main school site, migrated WordPress network to CentOS VPS hosting
+- Designed new staff and faculty directory
-- Built Vagrant development environment based on CentOS production environment.
+- Built Vagrant development environment based on CentOS production environment
-- Create and optimize sites for faculty and student projects and media publications.
+- Create and optimize sites for faculty and student projects and media publications
+- Created animated weather forecast widget for Temple Update using the Dark Sky API
+- Mentored other student workers
-- Encourage use of emerging open-source development and design tools.
+- Encouraged use of emerging open-source development and design tools
+- Published site code changes to GitHub

 #### Links